 We compare the approaches for forecasting and uncertainty quantification by two numerical examples.
 In the first example, we assume the inputs of the process are known, whereas we do not have prior knowledge of the functional form of the process.
 Hence we cannot use the exact form of the function to form the nonlinear basis.
-Rather we aim to test default ways or automated ways of prediction, based on each input-output pair at a set of given time points.
-We test this scenario by the Lorenz 96 system \cite{lorenz1996predictability}, a benchmark approach of modeling atmospheric quantities at equally spaced locations along a cycle, which shows chaotic behaviors.
-The parallel partial Gaussian process approach can detect the time when the predictive error becomes large, based on its internal uncertainty assessment of the prediction.
+Rather we aim to test default or generic kernels or basis, which can be used for other scenarios.
+We test this scenario by the Lorenz 96 system \cite{lorenz1996predictability}, a benchmark approach of modeling atmospheric quantities at equally spaced locations along a cycle that induces chaotic behaviors.
+The PP-GP can detect the time when the predictive error becomes large, based on its internal uncertainty assessment of the forecast.

-In the second example, we do not assume the true inputs are known and we only rely on the output values for forecast, which is unconventional in designing data-driven approaches but not an uncommon scenario in practice.
+In the second example, we do not assume the true inputs are known, which is unconventional in designing data-driven approaches, but not uncommon in practice \cite{gu2023data}.
 We consider one of the most challenging problems in condensed matter physics: simulating quantum many-body systems far from equilibrium.
-Many physical problems involving dynamical processes such as the motion of atoms or charge carriers cannot be studied from well establish equilibrium methods, for example, density functional theory (DFT) for the electronic ground state or the GW plus Bethe Salpeter equation (BSE)~\cite{Hybertsen1986,Rohlfing2000} method, which describes excited-state properties in the equilibrium linear response regime.
-This limits, for example, the understanding of systems under irradiation by ultrafast or intense laser pulses, which is a fundamental method of obtaining information about the electronic structure of a system~\cite{sangalli2016nonequilibrium}.
-Therefore, nonequilibrium simulations that describe how a system responds to an external perturbation and how it evolves from one configuration to another under these circumstances are crucial for a complete understanding of the electronic and optical properties of molecules and solids.
+Many problems in quantum dynamics, such as the motion of atoms or charge carriers, cannot be modeled by well-established equilibrium methods, including density functional theory (DFT) for the electronic ground state or the GW plus Bethe–Salpeter equation \cite{Hybertsen1986, Rohlfing2000} which describes excited-state properties in the equilibrium linear response regime.
+This limits, for example, the understanding of systems under irradiation by ultrafast or intense laser pulses for obtaining information about the electronic structure of a system~\cite{sangalli2016nonequilibrium}.
+Therefore, nonequilibrium simulations that describe how a system responds to an external perturbation and how it evolves from one configuration to another under these circumstances are crucial for a complete understanding of electronic and optical properties of molecules and solids.